PPL-IIITA/ppl-assignment-AnkitSinghBisen/README.md

 Note: All the codes submitted are tested on  linux.
 >bash PPLQ1.sh        (in folder Question1, for Question 1) .<br />
 >bash PPLQ2.sh        (in folder Question2, for Question 2) .<br />
+>Read HowToBuild.txt in respective folder of every question to build and run question 3 to question 7.<br />

 ##Class Diagrams:
->Provided as pdf file in corresponding question folder.
+>Provided as pdf/jpeg file in corresponding question folder.

 ##Documentation :
 >Provided as pdf file in corresponding question folder.

 ##Tools used:
 >NetBeans IDE 8.1 java version "1.8.0_121" for code. <br />
->Doxygen for Documentation. <br />
+>Doxygen and Netbeans used for Documentation. <br />
->Class diagrams drawn using starUML and coverted to pdf using online tools.
+>Class diagrams drawn using starUML and coverted to pdf using online tools and Netbeans IDE.